kuriboshi/lips/docs/reference.md

 ## The `lips` Shell

+This section describes the sample `lips` application, a Unix shell.

 On the top level `lips` reads expressions from standard in and evaluates the expressions.
 Commands entered on the top level are always treated as functions, even if no parameters are given or if the